Laura Kipnis: Writings about sexual harassment policies

-A group of students at Northwestern protested Kipnis's piece, demanding that the administration reaffirm its commitment to the sexual harassment policies that Kipnis criticized.
-In an opinion column for The Wall Street Journal, Northwestern University president Morton O. Schapiro referred to the protest and argued for maximum speech in such conflicted situations.
-Two students "took issue with the piece, saying Kipnis was describing a real-life scenario and that her facts were off.
-They accused Kipnis of retaliatory behavior and creating a hostile environment".
-They filed a complaint with Northwestern's Title IX office, arguing that her essay had a "chilling effect" on students' ability to report sexual harassment.
-The school opened an investigation into the case.
+Two students filed a complaint with Northwestern's Title IX office against Kipnis following the essay.
 Kipnis discussed the charges and details of the investigation of those complaints in an essay titled "My Title IX Inquisition," noting that her faculty support person had also been brought up on Title IX complaints over public statements about her case.
 Northwestern eventually exonerated her.
-Title IX complaints were also filed against Northwestern's President Schapiro over his Wall Street Journal column.

 Kipnis's 2017 book, Unwanted Advances: Sexual Paranoia Comes to Campus discusses the Ludlow case and argues that sexual harassment policies do not empower women but rather impede the fight for gender equality.
 One of the students who had brought the Title IX complaints against Ludlow initiated a lawsuit naming Kipnis and her publisher, HarperCollins, alleging invasion of privacy and defamation.
 Kipnis has publicly stated, "In case there’s any confusion, Unwanted Advances remains in print and I stand by everything in the book."
 Unwanted Advances was named one of the Wall Street Journals ten best non-fiction books of 2017.
 Jennifer Senior wrote in the New York Times, “Few people have taken on the excesses of university culture with the brio that Kipnis has.
 Her anger gives her argument the energy of a live cable.”